Our Research

 Tasks:

-The successful introduction of Robusta coffee in the early 20th century as an alternative crop for Arabica coffee, plagued by the coffee rust, can be seen as an important milestone in the adaptation of coffee cultivation to a quickly emerging and devastating pest.
-Although it is widely accepted that Lucien Linden had an important role in the introduction of Robusta coffee and that he sourced it from the Congo, this history is not elucidated and many questions remain unanswered, e.g. how this exploration and introduction was organized, what is the exact origin of the cultivated genetic resources, which networks connected researchers traders in Belgian Congo and other colonial territories in Africa and Asia, etc. A better insight in the introduction and diffusion history of Robusta Coffee and relevant international scientific networks, can help to answer actual questions in the context of in-situ and ex-situ conservation and for breeding towards a more climate resilient coffee cultivation, as the actual culture of coffee is based on a very restricted genetic base mainly from the Congo Basin.
+The successful introduction of Robusta coffee in the early 20th century as an alternative crop for Arabica coffee, plagued by coffee leaf rust, can be seen as an important milestone in the adaptation of coffee cultivation to a quickly emerging and devastating pest.
+Although it is widely accepted that Lucien Linden had an important role in the introduction of Robusta coffee and that he sourced it from the Congo, this history is not elucidated and many questions remain unanswered, e.g. how this exploration and introduction was organized, what is the exact origin of the cultivated genetic resources, which networks connected researchers traders in Belgian Congo and other colonial territories in Africa and Asia, etc. A better insight in the introduction and diffusion history of Robusta coffee and relevant international scientific networks, can help to answer actual questions in the context of in-situ and ex-situ conservation and for breeding towards a more climate resilient coffee cultivation, as current coffee cultivation is based on a very restricted genetic base mainly from the Congo Basin.

 Tasks: